monsterkodi/koffee/README.md

 By the way, did I mention that all **koffee** features are individually toggleable?
-E.g., this one can be deactivated by passing the commandline flag `--no-console-shortcut` to the *koffee* command or by setting a flag in the options when the calling module methods:
+E.g., this one can be deactivated by passing the commandline flag `--no-console-shortcut` to the *koffee* command or by setting a flag in the options when calling module methods:

 ```coffeescript
     koffee = require 'koffee'